 V.O.I.C.E. believes that in a park-poor community such as Sunland-Tujunga, the loss of 58 acres of recreational open space would be a tragedy.
-For nearly ten years, V.O.I.C.E. has sought ways to secure funding to purchase the property from the developer at a fair profit and retain it as a regional park with hiking trails, picnic areas, and other amenities.
+For nearly twelve years, V.O.I.C.E. has sought ways to secure funding to purchase the property from the developer at a fair profit and retain it as a regional park with hiking trails, picnic areas, and other amenities.
 That effort continues to this day.

 VOICE is working with the Sunland-Tujunga Neighborhood Council and the Sunland-Tujunga Alliance, as well as community members and other local organizations in the effort to preserve this property, which has been a community landmark since 1960.

 We encourage you to visit the SaveTheGolfCourse.Org website for more information regarding the DEIR and what you can do to help preserve open space, recreation and quality of life in the foothill communities of the greater Crescenta Valley.

 As we learned with the Oakmont V project, it costs money to stop ill-conceived projects.
 Please consider making a tax-deductible donation to V.O.I.C.E.
 100% of your donation goes to the effort to save the golf course.
 Donations should be mailed to: Glendale-Crescenta VOICE, P.O.
 Box 273, Montrose, CA 91021.
 Or you can make a donation via PayPal using the ‘Donate’ button on this page.